 Every individual student will have a unique tutoring need.
 There is no substitute for talking with me about your specific situation, but as you consider the exact detail of your own wants and needs, it might be useful to think about some of the more general, tuition FAQ’s below.

 Why should I consider private chemistry tuition for my high school aged son or daughter?
 Many high school students find that chemistry is a challenging subject for a variety of reasons.
-Those reasons include the intellectual demands of the subject, difficulties with the mathematical aspects of chemistry, and problems associated with the instruction they are receiving at school (often related to issues such as class size and teaching).
+Those reasons include the intellectual demands of the subject, difficulties with the mathematical aspects of chemistry, and problems associated with the instruction they are receiving at school (often related to issues such as class size, teaching styles and other agendas).
 As a result, many students will fail to reach their full potential in the subject.
 Private tuition will help the student reach that potential.
-This may be a question of simply getting them to pass a class in the subject, helping them to become the chemistry valedictorian or any point in between.
-The extra help that a student receives from private tuition removes many of the obstacles that they may be experiencing at school and the one-on-one attention and tailored sessions that they receive, will likely be extremely beneficial in a variety of situations.
+This may be a question of simply getting them to pass a class in the subject, or helping them to become the ‘chemistry valedictorian’, or any point in between.
+The extra help that a student receives from private tuition removes many of the obstacles that they may be experiencing at school, and the one-on-one attention and tailored sessions that they receive will likely be extremely beneficial in a variety of situations.